.htaccess: 7 Useful Ingredients (Plus Bonus)

 andRedirectMatch

-are other very important and quite popular directives, allowing, right, to redirect requests to alternative locations, be they temporary or permanent or whatever, as defined by the respective HTTP status code.
+are other important and popular directives, allowing to redirect requests to alternative locations, be they temporary or permanent, as defined by the respective HTTP status code.
 WhileRedirect

-is pretty simple and surely way more popular thatRedirectMatch
+is pretty simple and probably more popular thatRedirectMatch

-’s regex stuff), I may just commend to take a closer look at the Apache documentation, and to do some tests.Examples permantly redirecting
+’s regex capabilities), I recommend taking a closer look at the Apache documentation, and doing some tests first.Examples permantly redirecting

 /count